Zabrane/qlnd/doc/LightningTickerplants.md

 ## Extension to multiple IoT devices

 The above approach can be extended to the use case of multiple IoT devices who are sending and receiving payments.
-Typically, a set of devices can authenticate and communicate with a single `lnd` node using just the TLS certificate file and invoice.macaroon, to generate invoices for subscribers.
+A set of devices can authenticate and communicate with a single `lnd` node using just the TLS certificate file and invoice.macaroon in order to generate invoices for subscribers.
 Similarly, the listener process can broadcast invoice settlement messages back to individual devices to release data to subscribers.

 ## Conclusion